nschoe/nschoeslabs/articles/2017-01-28-Docker-Taming-the-Beast-Part-4.md

 ```

 This is simple enough: we create a `/data` directory and write something in a file in `/data`.
 Next we call `VOLUME ["/data"]` in the Dockerfile.
-This will have the effect of creating (at run time, obviously) a Named Volume mounted on `/data` with some data in it: the `file1` with the string `"Hello, world!"`.
+This will have the effect of creating (at run time, obviously) an Anonymous Volume mounted on `/data` with some data in it: the `file1` with the string `"Hello, world!"`.

 Let's check this out, first let's build the image: `docker build -t test-vol:1 .`.